ilmoruuu/ilmoruuu/README.md

 <br clear="both">

 <p align="left">Hello!
 My name is Murilo Lucena, and I am an undergraduate student in the Software Engineering program at the University of Pernambuco (UPE) - Garanhuns Campus.
-I am currently in my 5th semester (5/8).
-I am also working as a teaching assistant for the "Software Processes" course at UPE.</p>
+I am currently in my 6th semester (6/8).<br> <br>I have worked as a teaching monitor for the Software Processes course> at UPE, and I am currently a classroom assistant professor in the areas of Computer Science and Programming at Informativa Cursos Profissionalizantes.</p>

 ###